Looking Back at 13 Years of Navigating By Faith

 Many of the insights I had as a nonbeliever reading the Bible for the first time in college have been rehashed over the years in my writing.
 Much of my writing from the beginning through the present includes my personal discoveries in reading Scripture and working them out in the writing process.

 I find myself being more prophetic as time goes on.
-I find myself writing to the people who call themselves Christian as much or more than I find myself writing to those outside the Church.
+I find myself writing to the people who call themselves “Christian” as much or more than I find myself writing to those outside the Church.

-My personal, devotional time gives me much of the inspiration for my writing.
-Listening to podcasts and reading provides other food for thought.
-Politics, current events, and cultural turmoil have increasingly commanded my attention.
-I write about what I am thinking about and wrestling through.
 I would much rather write inspirational pieces, exploring the amazing tapestry of the Bible, and praising the glory of God through science and “apologetic” “proofs” of God and His character than writing about politics, current events, and cultural tensions, but the prophetic burden is a deep impulse that I do not think I should ignore.
+That is my own personal tension that I wrestle with.

 Article Trends

 I have very reluctantly and hesitantly entered into the political fray.
 Most of my political writing was nonpartisan until about 2016.
 I am a conservative, Republican, so I kept my concerns about Donald Trump mostly to myself until after he took office.
-Even then, I was relatively quiet about it until midway through his first term.
+Even then, I was relatively quiet until midway through his first term.

-A follow up article in 2020, Postscript to the Sons of Issachar Who Understood the Times (2200 views), has also become a most read article.
-The Redemption of Korah: the Sons of Korah, written the same year, is far more like the articles I want to write.
-It is an inspirational reprieve in which I explore a “hidden” gem that I discovered during my devotional reading.
+The Redemption of Korah: the Sons of Korah, also written in 2020, is far more like the articles I want to write.
+It is an inspirational reprieve that digs a “hidden” gem out of Scripture that I discovered during my devotional reading.
+I am more satisfied that The Redemption of Korah has been successful than the Sons of Issachar.
 It has become the second most read article on the blog with 17,380 views to date.

-Ironically, 2020 marks the a change in readership gravitating toward the more bible-based writing and scriptural analysis The Redemption of Korah is the second-most read article, and God Meets Us Where We Are, written then same year, has become the third most read article at 12,849 views.
-The Critical Difference between the Gifts of the Holy Spirit and the Fruit of the Holy Spirit (2023) has become the sixth most read article at 5575 views.
+Other recent bible-based articles have quickly become among the top articles on the blog.
+The Critical Difference between the Gifts of the Holy Spirit and the Fruit of the Holy Spirit (2023) is now the sixth most read article at 5575 views.
 Is Merely Believing in Jesus Enough?
-(2024) already has 3240 views; The Significance of Eve’s Seed in the Plan of God (2024) has 2880 views.
+(2024) already has 3240 views and The Significance of Eve’s Seed in the Plan of God (2024) has 2880 views.

-Other recent top articles have more of a religion or worldview theme include Diving for Pearls in the Stories of Dustin Kensrue and Mark Driscoll (2024) (3050 views) and Critical Race Theory from a Christian Perspective (2020) (2031 views).
-The Bible, inspiration, and music come together in The Borderlines: A Place Called Earth (2021) (1857 views).
-And, I have managed to mix in a few apologetic pieces that have generated traffic, like An Interview with Dr. Bruce Greyson on Near Death Experiences, Part 2 (2022) (2019 views) and St. Augustine on the Literal Meaning of Genesis (2024) (1885 views).
+Other recent top articles have more of a religion or worldview theme, include Diving for Pearls in the Stories of Dustin Kensrue and Mark Driscoll (2024) (3050 views) and Critical Race Theory from a Christian Perspective (2020) (2031 views).
+The Bible, inspiration, and music come together in another well-read article, The Borderlines: A Place Called Earth (2021) (1857 views).
+And, I have managed to mix in a few recent apologetic pieces that have generated traffic, like An Interview with Dr. Bruce Greyson on Near Death Experiences, Part 2 (2022) (2019 views) and St. Augustine on the Literal Meaning of Genesis (2024) (1885 views).

-Though the Sons of Issachar is the top article in every year since it was written in 2020 (with the exception of The Redemption of Korah in 2023), and though I have written more and more on politics and current events, the more bible-based articles have (by far) been the most read articles in the last 4 years.
+Though the Sons of Issachar is the top article in every year since it was written in 2020 (with the exception of The Redemption of Korah in 2023), and though I have written more and more on politics and current events, the faith and bible-based articles have (by far) been the most read articles in the last 4 years.
 I take some solace in that to mitigate my forays into the political arena.

 A Change in Readership